swiftlang/swift-org-website/documentation/package-manager/_conceptual-overview.md

 ### Packages

 A _package_ consists of Swift source files and a manifest file.
-The manifest file, called `Package.swift`, defines the package's name and its contents using the `PackageDescription` module.
+The manifest must be located in the root of the package's repository and be named `Package.swift`, defining the package's name and other metadata using the `PackageDescription` module.

 {% comment %}
     TODO: "You can find API documentation for the `PackageDescription` module here: ..."